 Accumulation Phase and Payout Phase

-The Texas Department of Insurance regulates annuities in Texas.
+TDI regulates annuities that are sold in Texas.
 Agents and companies that sell annuities in the state must have a Texas insurance license.
 TDI and the U.S. Securities and Exchange Commission (SEC) jointly regulate variable annuities.
-The Financial Industry Regulatory Authority -- an independent nongovernmental agency that regulates security firms -- also licenses agents who sell variable annuities.
-TDI also works with the Texas State Securities Board on issues involving agents that TDI and the board license.
+The Financial Industry Regulatory Authority (FINRA) is an independent nongovernmental agency that regulates security firms and also licenses agents who sell variable annuities.
+TDI also works with the Texas State Securities Board on issues involving agents that sell variable annuities.

 Is an Annuity Right for You?